Facebook

 Environmental groups such as the Center for Biological Diversity and the National Resource Defense Council have also considered biomass as an euphemism or "Trojan Horse" for clear cutting.
 The fear is that once such a facility is established, it will provide economic incentive to remove more fuel from the forest than is needed for forest health and fire safety.
 When a tree or brush is removed from the forest and burned, one not only releases the carbon already sequester by that tree, but one also eliminates the ability of that tree to sequester carbon in the future.
 So a good rule of thumb is that no tree should be cut or removed from the forest solely for the purpose of creating bioenergy.

-If however, that tree or brush needs to be removed for other purposes, e.g. fire safely, then it is far better, to the extent practical, to use that biomass to create electricity and biochar rather than to burn it in place.
+If however, that tree or brush needs to be removed for other purposes, e.g. fire safely, then it is far better, to the extent practical, to use that biomass to create electricity and rather than to burn it in place.
 It is therefore critical to size any biomass facility on the sustainable level of fuel from the forest, rather than on the peak level of fuel that we have currently available due to tree mortality.
 In all of our talks about the project we try and say that we never want to hear the captain say, “Scotty, we need more power; go cut down some trees”.
 We want to size our plant so that will not have to happen.

 Have you chosen a vendor?